The Story

 This finally came to a head in May 1381, when a man called John Bampton came to Brentwood.
 He was a tax collector, and he was there to collect the poll tax.
 After summoning the townsfolk, he was met with refusals to pay and - in an event that echoed across the country - soon much of Kent and Essex had risen up in arms revolt against the taxes.
 This was the beginning of the Peasants' Revolt.
 There is a piece of local folklore that says the leader of the revolt, Wat Tyler, gave a great speach to the people of Brentwood in the yard of the George and Dragon.
 This rebellion of peasants had enough momentum to ultimately capture even the Tower of London.
 Richard II, the young king at the time, rode out to meet with their leaders on his horse and agreed to their demands to reduce the power of feudalism.
 Even though it ultimately surpressed and many of the king's promises came to nothing, that was not before it had changed the course of politics in medieval England.

 It is supposed that around this time the White Hart on the High Street was named - the White Hart was the royal symbol of Richard II and it was not uncommon for inns to rename themselves to a royal symbol if a monarch visited or stayed in them.
-There is no documentary evidence of Richard II ever staying in or visiting Brentwood, but it is doubtless that he would have passed through Brentwood a number of times, as its location on the road from London into Essex meant that whenever he visited towns in Essex he would have probably passed through Brentwood.
+Richard II visited Brentwood at least once in 1392, and it could be that at this time the inn was named in his honour and he may have stayed there.

 In 1440 the villagers of Brentwood petitioned the pope saying they were unable to walk to South Weald church on Sundays when the weather was particularly bad, and requested that they might be able to have church services in Brentwood chapel on such days.
 The pope consented, and for the first time Brentwood itself could hold services if necessary.
 It is curious to think that some of the timber framed houses on the High Street date back to these early days of Brentwood.